yorks/puppet-summary/README.md

 That will remove the saved YAML files from disk which are over 7 days old, and it will _also_ remove the associated database entries that refer to them.

+If you're need the database record but only remove the saved YAML files which unchanged:

+    puppet-summary prune -unchanged -days 7 -prefix ./reports/

+Note that, -days 7 will remove the unchanged saved YAML files which are over 7 days old.
+If days is zero(0), will remove all the unchanged saved YAML files.
+If days is negative(<0), will remove the unchanged saved YAML files which are over xx hours old.

 If you're happy with the default pruning behaviour, which is particularly useful when you're running this software in a container, described in [HACKING.md](HACKING.md), you can prune old reports automatically once per week without the need to add a cron-job like so:

     puppet-summary serve  -auto-prune [options..]